nejcrogelsek/react-testing/README.md

 We can use `fit` instead of `test.only`.
 We can use `xit` instead of `test.skip`.

+### Assertions

+When writing tests, we often need to check that values meet certain conditions.
+Assertions decide if a test passes or fails.

+Find more about using matchers [here](https://jestjs.io/docs/using-matchers) or in [github repo](https://github.com/testing-library/jest-dom).

 ## Available Scripts

 In the project directory, you can run: